texti/texti.github.io/MARKDOWN.md

 Why?

-Intra-word use of underscore (_) is quit common for replacing spaces in wikipedia, tags, scripts, numbers, etc.
+Intra-word use of underscore (_) is quite common for replacing spaces in wikipedia, tags, scripts, numbers, etc.

 ###  Bold / Emphasis